Skouat/ext_paypal_donation/README.md

 ## Support

 * **Important: Only official release versions validated by the phpBB Extensions Team should be installed on a live forum.
 Pre-release (beta, RC) versions downloaded from this repository are only to be used for testing on offline/development forums and are not officially supported.**
-* Report bugs and other issues in the [Issue Tracker](https://github.com/Skouat/ext_paypal_donation/issues).
+* Report bugs and other issues to the [PPDE Support Forum at phpBB.com](https://www.phpbb.com/customise/db/extension/paypal_donation_extension/) or [GitHub Issue Tracker](https://github.com/Skouat/ext_paypal_donation/issues).
-* Support requests should be posted and discussed in the [PayPal Donation topic at phpBB.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=2358616).
+* Support requests should be posted and discussed in the [PPDE Support Forum at phpBB.com](https://www.phpbb.com/customise/db/extension/paypal_donation_extension/).

 ## Translations